cygni/cygni-competence-7-databases/mongodb/README.md

 ##Basic CRUD

-1. Change db and insert some documents:
+1.Change db and insert some documents:

         use mydb